St David's, Cardiff: Hayes Apartments

 Hayes Apartments is part of St David's regeneration development by St David's Partnership; it is a joint venture between Land Securities and Capital Shopping Centres.
 It consists of 304 apartments above the shopping centre in seven blocks known as phases.
 The apartments are a mixture of studio flats and 1 and 2 bedroom apartments.
 The architects for the residential Hayes Apartments were Glenn Howells Architects.
 Hayes Apartments has private courtyard gardens designed by Hyland Edgar Driver and planted above the rooftop of the shopping centre.

 In summer 2010, the first residents moved into Hayes Apartments, which was launched by an outdoor garden party on the development's private courtyard gardens.
 Sales in the first two phases were announced as completed at the end of 2010 and sales began in the third phase, block 4, which is the largest block.
 The development was due for completion in 2012.

 Barrack Lane Retail Quarter

 Barrack Lane Retail Quarter is a residential and retail development.
 It forms part of St David’s and has nine shop units and 27 apartments.
-It is owned and managed by Linc Cymru, which is an organisation that specialises in affordable housing in Wales.
+It is owned and managed by Linc-Cymru Housing Association, which is an organisation that specialises in affordable housing in Wales.